sophiemachin/cuplc_site/_pages/resources.md

 recovery:
   - image_path: /assets/images/resources/sleep.webp
     title: "Recovery"
-    excerpt: "Muscle tissue is damaged through training, and can only repair and adapt to be stronger provided sufficient ability to recover.
+    excerpt: "Muscle tissue is damaged through training, and can only repair and adapt to be stronger when provided sufficient ability to recover.
 Nutrition plays a key role in recovery, but is not the only factor.
-Sleep and stress are additionally both known to play an important role in the bodies regenerative processes.
-There are several other less extensively researched interventions that may aid recovery also."
+Sleep and stress are both known to have important effects on the body's regenerative processes.
+There are also several other less extensively researched interventions that may aid or hinder recovery."
     url: "/resources/recovery/"
     btn_label: "Read More"
     btn_class: "btn--primary"